smartparam/smartparam.github.io/doc/param-context.md

 based on content of bag-like context (`DefaultContext` is a default implementation of this type of context).
 User can put domain objects into context and it is be level creators role to extract lower level properties out of it.

+**Note: context objects are not reusable, they have to be constructed per parameter evaluation (we will change this in future)**

 Example of level creator based approach:

 ```xml